It’s baaaacccckkkk.

+It’s baaaacccckkkk.
 I know that sounds ominous, but I’m actually talking about something awesome.
-The Huntington Holiday Train will return to the Columbus Metropolitan Library on November 21, 2022.
+The Huntington Holiday Train has returned to the Columbus Metropolitan Library.

-The 600-square-foot train includes multiple miniature trains that run on over 280 feet of track through the atrium of the Main Library.
+Speaking of the train, the 600-square-foot track includes multiple miniature trains that run on over 280 feet of track through the atrium of the Main Library.
 In addition to 50 pounds of artificial snowflakes, the train is nestled in dozens of miniature buildings, all of which are made from natural materials like leaves, bark, pine cones, and moss.

 The attraction was built in 1992 by Applied Imagination founder Paul Busse and until 2009, it was displayed in the lobby of the Huntington Building at Broad and High.